 For that matter, I can’t readily suppose that Andromeda Black hung about much with her sister Bella and her crowd, either.
 And Narcissa, four years younger than Bellatrix, would probably have been beneath Bellatrix’s contempt while she was still a scrubby schoolgirl.
 Cissy would have gravitated to a younger group.
 Evidently Malfoy’s.

-But we still have been told nothing of any sort about the character and/or loyalties of Abraxus Malfoy, Lucius’s father.
+But we still have been told nothing of any sort about the character and/or loyalties of Abraxus Malfoy, Lucius’s father, apart from having been associated with Horace Slughorn, and any Slytherin could say that.
 Nor do we even know who Lucius’s mother was.
 And it looks like we never will.

 Until the publication of Harry Potter and the Order of the Phoenix, one of the issues with the widest degree of controversy in fanon was Lucius Malfoy’s age.
 The animosity displayed between Lucius and Arthur Weasley in the Flourish and Blotts encounter at the beginning of Chamber of Secrets is so clearly “personal” that it gives a strong hint of there having been a long history between them.